 Fargo, North Dakota and Moorhead, Minnesota are on the west and east banks respectively of the Red River of the North, approximately 150 miles south of the Canada-United States border.
 The Wild Rice, Sheyenne, Maple and Rush rivers in North Dakota and the Buffalo River in Minnesota also cross the project area.

-The Fargo-Moorhead metropolitan area is a major health, educational, cultural and commercial center.
+The Fargo-Moorhead metropolitan area is a major health, education, cultural and commercial center.
 The area is prone to flooding.
-The Red River of the North has exceeded the National Weather Service flood stage of 18 feet in 53 of the past 116 years (1902 through 2017), with six of the top 10 floods occurring in the last 30 years.
+The Red River of the North has exceeded the National Weather Service flood stage of 18 feet in 55 of the past 118 years (1902 through 2019), with seven of the top 10 floods occurring in the last 30 years.
 A 500-year event would flood nearly the entire city of Fargo, a large portion of the city of Moorhead and several smaller communities in the area.
 Flooding occurs not only from the rivers but also from large rainfall events that overwhelm storm drainage systems.
 Average annual flood damages are estimated at approximately $238 million.
 Although emergency flood fights have been very successful, the area has a significant risk of catastrophic flooding.

 The project is a 20,000-cubic foot per second diversion channel in North Dakota with upstream staging.
 A feasibility study was initiated in 2008 and completed in 2011.
 A record of decision was signed April 3, 2012.
 The Metro Flood Diversion Authority, the city of Fargo, North Dakota and the city of Moorhead, Minnesota are the non-federal sponsors (NFS).
 The Project Partnership Agreement, executed on July 11, 2016 and as amended March 2019, limits the federal share to $750 million plus inflation.
 The total project cost is currently estimated to be $2,841,062,000.

 Fargo-Moorhead is the first U.S. Army Corps of Engineers project to use a public private partnership (P3).
-If legal issues are resolved soon, non-federal construction of the diversion channel using a P3 is expected to begin in 2020.
-The first federal contract was awarded on December 6, 2016 for the Diversion Inlet Structure, located in North Dakota; construction began in spring 2017.
+Non-federal construction of the diversion channel using a P3 is expected to begin in 2021.
+The first federal contract was awarded on Dec.
+6, 2016, for the Diversion Inlet Structure; construction began in spring 2017.
+The second federal contract was awarded Nov.
+27, 2019, for the Wild Rice River Structure.
+Both contracts are located in North Dakota.

 Water Resources Reform and Development Act of 2014.
-Received new start/construction funding in the FY 2016 Work Plan.
+Received new start/construction funding in the fiscal year 2016 work plan.